 Marketing jargon continues to populate the web, and our conversations, with a continuous stream of new acronyms, portmanteaus and buzzwords almost on a daily basis.
 We know many professionals who can't keep up with the latest terminology in our industry so what on earth do clients think?

-Whilst we always try to communicate in plain English at Hallway there are, of course, those times when one of these buzzwords succinctly explains a new, better way of doing or describing something, which is why we've decided to build a useful glossary of the latest terms to keep you in the know.
+Whilst we always try to communicate in plain English at Hallway there are, of course, those times when one of these buzzwords succinctly explains a new, better way of doing or describing something.

 The term Responsive Web Design (or RWD if you like your abbreviations) has been around a while but the importance of it today makes it a term you should understand.

 Responsive websites are websites that automatically resize and change layout to suit the device and screen on which they are being viewed.
 So, if you view a website on a mobile phone for example, a responsive website would change the layout of the content, menus, images, etc. to make it easier for you to browse, scan and read that website on a small screen as opposed to trying to zoom in, navigate and scroll a non-responsive website with content and images that disappear off the screen (which can be infuriating).

 A responsive website is not a separate mobile website as many think.
 Instead, it is a single multi-platform website that has been built to automatically adapt to whichever device or computer it is being viewed on.